 It's sad, it's shocking and most of all it's avoidable.
 If an inspector has no insurance specifically for home inspecting, you are at risk for potential undisclosed issues.
 You have a lot of home inspectors from which to choose and you also have a lot to lose.

-My testimonials are from my clients.
+As a professional home inspector, I work on for the client with whom I have a contractual agreement.
+My testimonials are all from my clients.
 Although I receive accolades from Realtors which I appreciate, I do not publish them as testimonials.
-A home inspector works for the client with whom he has a contractual agreement and who pays the inspector for his services, and therefore only my customer's testimonial is relevant.
-Websites containing testimonials predominately from real estate agents suggest that the inspector is working for the real estate agent which raises some serious questions about conflicts of interest.
+Websites containing testimonials predominately from real estate agents suggest that the inspector is working for the real estate agent instead, which raises some serious questions about a conflict of interest.

 Thank you very much for your excellent inspection and taking so much time to discuss your findings with us in person last week.
 It was a pleasure to meet you and I hope we have a chance to meet again.
 We will absolutely refer you to our friends and family.
 Andrew and Nikki Barada - Napa Home Inspection